ESP-rCommunity/ESP-rSource/tester/test_suite/plt_trnsys_wrapper/readme.txt

        7 : environment temperature
        8 : additional output of another component

-       If the changeable parameter type (the 1st integer) lies in the range between 1 and 6, the second integer but not the third integer is needed.
-The second integer can be either positive or negative.
+       If the changeable parameter type (the 1st integer) lies in the range between 1 and 6.
+This means that the thermal-physical parameter varies with temperature.
+This temperature may be of the connected fluid or of somewhere in the component itself.
-      >0 : the parameter indicates a thermal physical property that varies with temperature and the temperature of specified receiving fluid is applied.
-In esp-r, the receiving fluid's temperature can be easily traced with the node and coupling.
-The linked variable position is employed to track the temperature of the receiving fluid.
-This is possible because receiving fluids must be reflected in trnsys inputs.
-Thus, the positive integer indicates the linked variable position.
-      <0 : the parameter indicates a thermal physical property that varies with temperature and the
+          In case of the temperature refers to the connected fluid, the node (2nd integer) and the coupling (3rd integer) are requried inputs.
-           temperature somewhere in the trnsys component is applied.
-The specified temperature of the trnsys component needs to be tracked with its additional output.
-In other words, if a trnsys parameter changes with the temperature in the trnsys component, this temperature has to be available in the component's additional ouputs.
-Thus, the negative number indicates the position of the additional output.
+          In case of the temperature refers to somewhere in the componnet, that temperature must be one of its additional ouputs.
+The 2nd integer must be 0 and the 3rd integer is the index of the additional output.
        If the changeable parameter type (the 1st integer) is equal to 7, neither the second nor the third integer is needed.